 - Investment in the Pathfinder Green Bond Fund, Wholesale Ethical Trans-Tasman Fund and the Responsible Investment Fund, each of which is a Fund managed by us. - Investment in the Alvarium Sustainable Income Fund managed by Alvarium Wealth (NZ) Limited, our sibling company.
-The estimated annual external cost in section 5 of the PDS, represents the estimated management fees paid to us or Alvarium for the investment in the Pathfinder Green Bond Fund and Alvarium Sustainable Income Fund. - Investment in the private loans issued by Alvarium affiliates this may be directly or through the Alvarium Private Credit Fund.
+In the future, we may also invest in a replacement of this fund which is managed by us. - The estimated annual external cost in section 5 of the PDS represents the estimated management fees paid to us or Alvarium for the investment in the Pathfinder Green Bond Fund and Alvarium Sustainable Income Fund (or any replacement of that fund which is managed by us). - Investment in the private loans issued by Alvarium affiliates this may be directly or through a fund managed by an Alvarium affiliate.
 Where a loan is made to a related party, we comply with the requirements of the Financial Markets Conduct Act 2013 as outlined above.
 In addition, all private loans to Alvarium affiliates are approved by the independent Chair of the Ethics and Investment Committee and reported to the Ethics and Investment Committee and the board.